 How do I find out my FICO score?

 To improve your credit score, you must obtain the reports that are used to build it.
 Of course, you need the score as well.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
 It's inexpensive to quickly get your FICO score from all three reporting agencies, along with your credit report.
 They also provide helpful information and tools that help you understand how to improve your FICO score.

 You can get a federally-mandated free credit report once a year from all three credit reporting agencies at AnnualCreditReport.com.
 These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.

-Curious about your credit score?
-Call us at (310) 373-7406.
+Want to know more about your credit score?
+Give us a call: (310) 373-7406.